 Cottage / 3 bedrooms / sleeps 6

-Chipping Campden is world known centre for The Arts and Crafts movement which was the inspiration for this charming fawn brick cottage which was enlarged by the addition of a second floor for David's and Annabel's family in 1998 from the original single story cottage built in the 1950's by Pyments Builders, the direct descendants of C. R. Ashbee's 50 man strong Arts and Craft 'Guild of Handicraft' a large team of gifted craftsmen artists, comprising printers, bookbinder, melalworrkers, silver and goldsmiths, carpenter and cabinet makers which famously arrived on Chipping Campden in 1902 with their families in tow.
-It must have been a total revelation for the native Campden population; new blood inevitably led to courtships and marriages.
-Though the Ashbee dream went bankrupt within a few years and many Guilds Men must have returned to London, The Guild Of Handicraft still survives today from it's foundation in 1902 in the Old Silk Mill, now an interesting art centre in Sheep Street where blood ancestors of the original Guildsmen continue to work with the same skills.
+Chipping Campden is world renown centre for The Arts and Crafts movement which was the inspiration for this charming fawn brick cottage built in the 1950's by Pyments Builders, the direct descendants of C. R. Ashbee's Arts and Craft 'Guild of Handicraft' a large team of gifted craftsmen artists, comprising printers, bookbinder, melalworrkers, silver and goldsmiths, carpenter and cabinet makers which famously arrived on Chipping Campden in 1902 with families in tow totaling 150 new inhabitants.
+It must have been a revelation for the native Campden population.
+New blood led to courtships and marriages.
+Though Ashbee's dream went bankrupt within a few years The Guild Of Handicraft still survives today in the Old Silk Mill, now an interesting art centre in Sheep Street where the ancestors of the original Guildsmen continue to work with the same skills.

 David thinks that CR Asbee, the Arts and Craft artist and architect and pioneering disciple of William Morris introduced into Chipping Campden a 'U' shaped cottage lay out with the rooms surrounding 3 sides of a small courtyard which has now become part of the local vernacular of which Croftsbrook is an interesting example.

-David's private studio accessed from the courtyard, and on the other side of the cottage, the private self contained annex are attached but entirely separate and retained for the owners unobtrusive family use, so friendly help is at hand if needed.
+The owners attached studio and private self contained annex are entirely shut off and retained for the owners private and unobtrusive use, so friendly help is at hand if needed.